 Tenants in The Arboretum are a mix of tech and professional service companies.
 Many of these tenants, such as Gemalto and Rockwell Software Inc. are large, international companies that have chosen to make The Arboretum their home in Austin.

-The average size of tenants in The Arboretum is 7,000 SF, with 10 tenants occupying more than 20,000 SF.
+The average size of tenants in The Arboretum is 7,000 square feet, with 10 tenants occupying more than 20,000 square feet.

 |Largest Tenants in The Arboretum|